breez/breez-sdk-docs/src/guide/getting_started.md

 Connecting to a node requires a seed (your master key) and credentials.
 The seed is a bip39 mnemonic and the credentials are retrieved by registering a new node or recovering an existing one.

-## Installation
+## Installing

 Breez SDK is available in several platforms.
-Follow the [install](install.md) page to install on your platform.
+Follow the [Installing](install.md) page for instructions on how to install on your platform.

 ## Registering a new node
 ```rust,no_run